Call-for-Code/Al-Wasl.Connect/README.md

 ## Backend service:
 1. Backend service is implemented in node.js
-1. Backend server is available [here](https://github.com/Call-for-Code/Al-Wasl.Connect/tree/backend)
+1. Backend server is available [here](https://github.com/Call-for-Code/Al-Wasl.Connect/tree/backend) .
+Make sure to clone it.
 1. Move into the directory and make the changes as below:
     1. In __manifest.yml__ change name and host field to some unique value.
     1. Please add __.env__ file with your db2 credentials